Teacher Endorsement Offerings

 National Louis University offers a broad range of options for students looking to add expertise beyond their degree and expand their career opportunities through education and teaching endorsements.

-Students may earn endorsements as part of the following graduate, certificate, advanced study and doctoral programs:
+Students may earn education and teaching endorsements as part of the following graduate, certificate, advanced study and doctoral programs:

-- Administration and Supervision Graduate Degree (M.Ed. and C.A.S.
-Administration and Supervision (Principal)
+- Administration and Supervision Graduate Degree (M.Ed. and Ed.S.)
+(Principal)

-- M.Ed.
-Specialized Endorsements (LBS I, Reading Teacher, Bilingual/ESL)
+- Master of Education - Specialized Endorsements (M.Ed.)
+(LBS I, Reading Teacher, Bilingual/ESL)

 The below endorsements can be earned as a stand-alone series of courses at NLU or as additions to a degree program:

 Application rules and requirements vary for each program at NLU.
-Contact an enrollment specialist at 888.NLU.TODAY (658.8632) or online to receive program and registration information.
+Contact an enrollment specialist to receive program and registration information.

 Please note: The Illinois State Board of Education (ISBE) may change the state licensure and endorsement requirements at any time and without prior notice.
 Teacher candidates will be bound by the requirements in place when applying for licensure, not by the licensure requirements in place when beginning their program.
 That is, the state may specify that a new regulation is immediately applicable to all candidates with no provisions made for candidates who began their work on licensure under different regulations.